LicorneMagique/Cours_L3/Anglais/README.md

 | To top out | To reach the highest amount or level and stop increasing | Atteindre son maximum / le sommet |
 | To weigh in | To bring one's weight or influence to bear especially as a contributor | / |
 | Unlikely | Improbable, not likely | Probablement pas |

+---

+## Présentation de la vidéo

+### Idées de présentation de la vidéo globale

+- We will show you the 5 first minutes of a video that shows and explains the future of the universe with scientist language.
+The whole video lasts 30 minutes but it's so interesting that you should watch it until the end when you'll be at home.

+- It starts in 2019 at the scale of the Earth and it ends at the end of everything, an unbelievable amount of time layer, at the scale of the multiverse.
+The speed of the time will increase exponentially, it'll twice every 5 seconds.

+- This video show everything we currently know about the universe and its future.
+That's a a thought [fôt] about the origin of life and what it means

+### Idées développés dans la vidéo

+- **Le devenir de notre planète** (changements climatiques, environnements...) : la Terre change à cause de l'Homme mais aussi à cause du soleil
+- **Le devenir du système solaire** : Mars, apparition de ses anneaux, saturne, ce qui arrive au soleil et les conséquences pour les autres planètes.
+Par extension le devenir de toutes les étoiles de l'univers qui vont notament s'éteindre
+- Tout est en mouvement, que ce soit la Terre, les systèmes solaires, les galaxies ou l'univers tout entier
+- Tout comme la Terre, l'univers possède des ères

+### En conclusion

+- Aussi pendant quelques minutes nous voyons des théories imaginables comme la présence d'autres univers
+- Enfin, les chercheurs n'ont pas encore trouvé toutes les réponses.
+Il reste de nombreuses choses à découvrir sur le monde qui nous entoure (new pieces to this puzzle aren't known, waiting to be found... by one of you maybe)